AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br/>

 ## Introduction
-__KIDS *first*__ offer healthy online cooking classes aimed to teach basic cooking techniques to the little ones at home and of course to the whole family as well.
+__KIDS *first*__ offer healthy online cooking classes aimed to teach basic cooking techniques to all kids and of course to the whole family as well.

 Cooking is an art.
 It's a daily house choir that can be learned by doing.
 Teaching the art of cooking from an early age with the help of these online cooking classes can promote creativity, a healthy and nutritious diet, cleanliness, self-confidence, and all other good benefits that cooking can bring to the whole family, especially to the kids in the house.